ielson/ielson/README.md

-I'm also pursuing a master's degree in mobile robotics at at [@lar-deeufba](https://github.com/lar-deeufba), exploring areas like trajectory planning, obstacle avoidance, reinforcement learning (SAC & PPO algorithms), using tools like ROS, Gazebo, Unity and OMPL.
+I'm also pursuing a master's degree in mobile robotics at at [@lar-deeufba](https://github.com/lar-deeufba), exploring areas like trajectory planning, obstacle avoidance, reinforcement learning (SAC & PPO algorithms), using tools like ROS, Gazebo, Unity, Gym and OMPL.

 Previously, I've worked on projects involving Clearpath Robotics' [@husky robot](https://github.com/husky) and DJI drones like Spark, as well as some automation projects.
 I'm a big fan of ROS, C++ and Python.
 Currently, I'm expanding my skill set by learning machine learning and computer vision techniques through my master's course in mobile robotics.